-Programmed appropriations which have not been released or allotments not yet obligated due to the fault of the agency concerned shall not be considered savings.
+Allotments that were not obligated due to the fault of the agency concerned shall not be considered savings.

+Sec.
+70. Rules on Augmentation.
+Augmentation is the act of the constitutional officers authorized to use savings in their respective appropriations to cover a deficiency in any existing P/A/P within their respective offices.
+A deficiency in a P/A/P may result from:

+- (a) Unforeseen modifications or adjustments in the program, activity or project; or - (b) Re-assessment in the use, prioritization and/or distribution of resources.

+The particulars of the expenditures to be funded from savings should be within the scope of, or covered by an existing program, activity or project.
+The existence of a P/A/P regardless of the availability of allotment class/es is sufficient for the purpose of augmentation.

+In no case shall a non-existent P/A/P be funded by augmentation from savings or by the use of an appropriations authorized in this Act.

 - Sec.
-68. Meaning of Augmentation.
-Augmentation is the act of the constitutional officers authorized to use savings in their respective appropriations to cover a deficiency in any existing program, activity or project within their respective offices.
-A deficiency in a program, activity or project may result from: - (a) Unforeseen modifications or adjustments in the program, activity or project; or - (b) Re-assessment in the use, prioritization and/or distribution of resources.

-The particulars of the expenditures to be funded from savings should be within the scope of, or covered by an existing program, activity or project.
-The existence of a program, activity or project regardless of the availability of allotment class/es is sufficient for the purpose of augmentation.

-- In no case shall a non-existent program, activity or project be funded by augmentation from savings or by the use of an appropriations authorized in this Act. - Sec.
-69. Priority in the Use of Savings.
-In the use of savings, priority shall be given to the payment of compensation, year-end bonus and cash gift, retirement gratuity, terminal leave benefits, old-age pension of veterans, CNA incentivess and other personnel benefits authorized by law and in this Act, as well as the implementation of priority program, activity or project covered in this Act. - Sec.
-70. Modification in the Allotment.
-As a general rule, departments, bureaus and offices of the national government, including Constitutional Offices enjoying fiscal autonomy and SUCs shall spend what is programmed in their respective appropriations in this Act.
-In exceptional circumstances, agencies may modify the allotment issued within a program, activity or project subject to approval of the following: - (a) The heads of agencies for change in the object of expenditure (Salaries and Wages, Travelling Expenses, or Investment Outlays) within an allotment class (Personnel Services, MOOE or Capital Outlays); - (b) The DBM in the following modifications: (i) for the payment of Magna Carta Benefits authorized under Section 50 hereof; (ii) from one allotment class to another; (iii) from one operating unit to another; (iv) within a special purpose fund; and (v) within the purpose aauthorized under the Unprogrammed Appropriations; and - (c) The President of the Philippines for the payment of intelligence funds within the Executive Branch.
+71. Priority in the Use of Savings.
+In the use of savings, priority shall be given to the payment of compensation, year-end bonus and cash gift, retirement gratuity, terminal leave benefits, old-age pension of veterans and other personnel benefits authorized by law and in this Act, as well as the implementation of priority program, activity or program covered in this Act. - Sec.
+72. Rules on Modification in the Allotment.
+As a general rule, departments, bureaus and offices of the Mational Government, including Constitutional Offices enjoying fiscal autonomy and SUCs shall spend what is programmed in their respective appropriations in this Act.
+In exceptional circumstances, agencies may modify the allotment issued within a program, activity, or project subject to approval of the following ensued by the timely submission of reports by all offices concerned: - (a) The heads of agencies for change in the object of expenditure (Salaries and Wages, Travelling Expenses, or Investment Outlays) within an allotment class (Personnel Services, MOOB, Financial Expenses or Capital Outlays); - (b) The DBM in the following modifications: (i) for the payment of magna carta benefits authorized under Section 51 hereof; (ii) from one allotment class to another; (iii) from one operating unit to another; and (iv) within a special purpose fund; and - (c) The President of the Philippines for the payment of intelligence funds within the Executive branch.

-All modifications within Capital Outlays may only be made until June 30, 2017, except if due to the occurrence of calamities.
+All modifications within Capital Outlays may only be made until June 30, 2018, except if due to the occurrence of calamities.
 All modification in the allotment shall not entail any increase in the total amount appropriated for a program, activity or project.
-In the case of programs with several activities, modification may be done only within each activity.
+In the case of programs with several activities and/or projects, modifications may only be done within each activity and/or project.